HolgerBovbjerg/aisnet/experiments/example/README.md

 The main configuration is found in ```configs/config.yaml```.
 This file defines the default configuration of the experiment.
+In theory the configuration file could be any .yaml file.
+In our case, we are using a Trainer module based on source.trainer.BaseTrainer, which expects certain entries in the configuration file.

-The configuration is modular such that each configuration area has its own module.
+Although we could have one big configuration files, the configuration in this example is modular such that each configuration area has its own module.
+This makes it easier to organize configurations for large experiments, with many settings.
 For instance, ```configs/job/default.yaml``` contains settings related to the job such as number of workers, device (cpu/gpu), experiment name etc.

 Besides the configuration modules ```config.yaml``` has the following settings: